Port

 Meals included

-The Rainmaker Conservation Park offers visitors a once-in-a-lifetime opportunity to visit one of the most biologically diverse rainforests on the planet.
-Located in the heart of the Quepos Biological Corridor, the 1,400-acre nature reserve represents what has made Costa Rica one of the world’s greenest countries.
+Rainmaker Conservation Park offers visitors a once-in-a-lifetime opportunity to visit one of the most biologically diverse rainforests on the planet.
+Located in the heart of the Quepos Biological Corridor, the 1,400-acre nature reserve represents what has made Costa Rica one of the world's greenest countries.

-Walking along a river’s edge using handrails and footpaths, pause at observation platforms to observe beautiful waterfalls and photograph the rich biodiversity.
-Morpho butterflies, many species of birds, the colorful poison dart frog, and thousands of unique plant species make this area home.
-Depending on the time of year, your guide may point out incredible reptiles making their way down to the river’s edge.
-At the end of the walk, a pristine waterfall pool beckons you to enjoy a refreshing swim or dip in the water.
+Walking along a river's edge using handrails and footpaths, pause at observation platforms to view beautiful waterfalls and photograph the rich biodiversity.
+Morpho butterflies, many bird species, the colorful poison dart frog, and thousands of endemic plant species make this area home.
+Depending on the time of year, your guide may point out incredible reptiles making their way down to the river's edge.

 Upon the completion of your exciting walk, you will have a chance to learn from forest researchers and biologists, who will tell you more about the delicate rainforest ecosystem.
-Your visit concludes with organic tropical fruits and the opportunity to browse the souvenir shop.

 Notes: